danielemarinelli/SwagLabs/README.md

 -- -- How to execute -- --

 This is a maven project.
-It can be run in the following environments:
+It can be tested in multibrowsing and it can be run in the following environments:

 DEV INT PROD PREPROD